-GDPR applies to any organization (including those outside the EU) that holds or processes data from EU residents and it replaces the Data Protection Directive (DPD) 95/46/EC to become the single, all-encompassing privacy protection regulation in the EU.
+Compliance with GDPR is required by any organization (including those outside the EU) that holds or processes data from EU residents and it replaces the Data Protection Directive (DPD) 95/46/EC to become the single, all-encompassing privacy protection regulation in the EU.

 It also states the responsibility for privacy protection that lies with any companies who store, collect, manage and analyze any form of Personally Identifiable Information (PII).

 GDPR will take effect on May 25th, 2018.